-Restructuring charges were incurred of \$0.2 million related to termination of one executive position in the Markham, Canada office location.
+Restructuring charges were incurred of \$0.2 million in the first six months of 2016 related to a termination of one executive position in the Markham, Canada office location in the first quarter of 2016.
 These charges will be paid until the first quarter of 2017.
-No restructuring charges were incurred in the first quarter of 2015.
+No restructuring charges were incurred in the first six months of 2015.